cschreib/vif/doc/sphinx/idl.rst

 * C++ does not have a mechanism for finding where a function's code is based only on its name.
 If you put the function in a different file (a "header"), you must ``#include "..."`` this header explicitly in all other files that use this function.
 * C++ has no procedures, but functions are allowed to have no return values.
-* phy++ vectors can be empty, while IDL vectors cannot.
+* vif vectors can be empty, while IDL vectors cannot.
 It is possible to do operations with an empty vector (which have no cost and do nothing) if all the other vectors involved, if any, are also empty.
 * C++ loops are *much* faster than in IDL, so there is no need to avoid them except to make the code shorter and more readable.
 * C++ does not support keywords for functions, only normal arguments.
 A structure with named member values can be used instead.
 * C++ does not have an equivalent for IDL's ``common`` variables (shared between functions), but you can use ``static`` to declare variables that survive between different calls to the same function.
 They just cannot be shared with another function.